 Once you have entered the Form 1099-MISC income, the program will bring you through additional screens to complete the Schedule C. To enter the excludable amount as an expense, continue to the screen titled Business Income - Expenses, and click Yes.
 Continue to the screen titled Business Income - Expenses with an entry field for Qualified Medicaid waiver payments exclusion (Notice 2014-7).
 Enter the excluded amount on this screen.

-Form W-2:Generally, amounts reported to you in Box 1 of Form W-2 are reported on Form 1040, Line 7 as wages.
-If you choose to apply the Notice to payments received in 2016, you will enter the income in the Wages and Salaries section of the Federal Q&A, but will also report the excludable amount as a negative adjustment on Form 1040, Line 21.
+Box 1.
+Enter this amount on the wages line of your tax return.
+If you choose to apply the Notice to payments received in 2017, you will enter the income in the Wages and Salaries section of the Federal Q&A, but will also report the excludable amount as a negative adjustment.

 To enter the Form W-2:

-When you print your return, the text See Attached will print to the left of Line 21 on the Form 1040.
-An attached sheet will print with the return titled Other Income - Supporting Details for Form 1040, Line 21 which will print both the description and amount that was entered.
+When you print your return, the text See Attached will print to the left of Line 21 of Schedule 1(Form 1040).
+An attached sheet will print with the return titled Other Income - Supporting Details for Schedule 1 (Form 1040), Line 21 which will print both the description and amount that was entered.